 The AMD64 architecture provides support for using 64-bit operands and generating 64-bit results when operating in 64-bit mode.
-See "Operands" in Volume 1 for details.

 Operand-Size Overrides.
 In 64-bit mode, the default operand size is 32 bits.
 A REX prefix can be used to specify a 64-bit operand size.
 Software uses a legacy operand-size (66h) prefix to toggle to 16-bit operand size.
 The REX prefix takes precedence over the legacy operand-size prefix.